ric03uec/infra/devbox/Readme.md

 ## Devbox

-If I had a dollar for everytime I wanted to debug something on cloud in a "real" environment, I wouldn't have too much money but I'd be significantly happier.
+If I had a dollar for everytime I wanted to debug something on cloud in a "real" environment, I wouldn't have too much money but I'd be slightly happier.
 Hence, these scripts for creating a devbox quickly, anywhere, anytime.